Jigyasa2k19/BlazingFire.github.io/guests.md

-# Guest Appearances
+##### Guest Appearances

-<small>Dont miss a chance to perform infont of these estemeed dignitaries.
-More information to be updated soon.</small>
+Dont miss a chance to perform infont of these estemeed dignitaries.
+More information to be updated soon.

 {% include figure.html image="/images/kapil.jpg" caption="Shri Kapil Dev" position="left" width="300" height="300" %}